 Generic Name: ergotamine

-Note: This page contains information about the side effects of ergotamine.
-Some of the dosage forms included on this document may not apply to the brand name Ergomar.
+Note: This document contains side effect information about ergotamine.
+Some of the dosage forms listed on this page may not apply to the brand name Ergomar.

 For the Consumer